Skip to main content

 4. Set the Description for the key to workshop.

-5. Assign the Admin Role to the key.
+5. Assign the Owner Role to the key.

 6. Click the Create button.